 Thermal Bituminous Coal

-A number of projects to extract and export the province's coal are currently pursuing preliminary drilling exploration programs and going through the regulatory approval process.
-Despite several new potential bituminous mines seeking regulatory approval, the forecast for bituminous coal production is lower than the previous outlook due to closure of the Cheviot Mine.
+The forecast includes several potential projects that plan to extract and export the province's coal.
+These projects are currently pursuing preliminary drilling exploration programs and going through the regulatory approval process.
+The forecast also considers the Government of Alberta's recent announcement that the province will be "expanding restrictions on coal-related activities in the Eastern Slopes until effective land-use planning is completed for the area."
+Despite several potential bituminous mines seeking regulatory approval, the projection for bituminous coal production remains relatively stable throughout the forecast period.

 Total coal production will fall significantly over the forecast due to rapidly declining demand for subbituminous coal as operators of coal-fired power plants transition to other sources of power generation.